 Remember to hold down the shutter button to shoot your images using burst mode whenever you’re photographing moving subjects.
 You can also use it when taking portrait photos to capture subtle changes in expression and pose.

-However, in low light you might get lucky with one or two shots where everything is in focus, which is more than you’d get if you just took a single shot.
+Even in low light, you might get lucky with one or two shots in which everything is in focus.

-Don’t be put off by the amount of photos you’ll end up with when shooting in burst mode.
-It’s a quick and easy process to keep and delete selected photos.
+It’s quick and easy to select and delete photos.
 It’s definitely worth it for the chance to get that perfect shot!

 7 Hidden iPhone Camera Features